 Monday March 6 – Restart in Fairbanks

 Due to lack of snow in parts of the Alaska Range the race had to be rerouted with restart in Fairbanks instead of the usual Willow restart.
 The trail follows the original 1925 Serum Run trail from Nenana to Nome.
-We been exited to see new places like Huslia , Koyukuk river valley and Koyukuk village.
+We been excited to see new places like Huslia , Koyukuk river valley and Koyukuk village.

 All athletes proposed to run the Iditarod have to have blood test and EKG screening done together with microchip identification.
 Every musher can take up to 22 dogs for the check up.
 Our appointment was for Sunday the 14th of February and we all enjoyed a very professional service from the vet crew, while all dogs behaved very well during the procedure.